-For the year ended December 31, 2021, compared to 2020, depreciation, amortization and accretion expenses increased by \$1.4 million.
-Amortization expense increased by \$2.2 million for the year due to an increase in amortization of software development costs.
-This was partially offset by a \$1.0 million decline in depreciation expenses for the year, largely due to lower depreciation for paging equipment, including a large purchase of pagers becoming fully depreciated in 2021.
+For the year ended December 31, 2022, compared to 2021, depreciation, amortization and accretion expenses decreased by \$6.9 million.
+Amortization expense decreased by \$5.8 million for the year, as the Spok Go related capitalized costs and the resulting amortization were eliminated.
+Depreciation expense declined by \$1.2 million for the year, largely due to lower depreciation for asset retirement costs as well as paging equipment, for which a large purchase of pagers became fully depreciated in 2022.
 Refer to Note 6, "Consolidated Financial Statement Components," in the Notes to Consolidated Financial Statements for further discussion.